stantanev/oci_convert_excel2csv/README.md

 sample file to call the function:
 - [request.json](request.json)

-to invoke the above function store the sample request in function folder within Cloud Shell and run:
+to invoke the above function store the sample request in your function folder within Cloud Shell and run:

-  `fn invoke stv_FN_Demo convertexcelfiles < request2.json`
+  `fn invoke stv_FN_Demo convertexcelfiles < request.json`

  Limitation:
  - Multiple worksheets are not supported.
 Function will only read the first worksheet